 So, now that you understand that it’s important, let’s get to the part where I tell you how to make money with it.

-Here’s the thing with Google, there’s 2 ways to get put on the map for people to see you, pay with money, or pay with time.
+Here’s the thing with Google, there are 2 ways to get put on the map for people to see you, pay with money, or pay with time.

 We want you to start getting results now, so if you want results on Google fast, you’re going to need to invest some money.